2000 East Coast Aviation Services Jetstream crash: Investigation

 The ATC recording showed that, while the plane was approaching Scranton, the crew on board transmitted a message that an engine failure had occurred on board.
 The NTSB suspected that fuel exhaustion may have caused the failure.
 This was proved by their examination of the crash site.
 The NTSB stated that had the flight been filled with sufficient fuel, then the burnt area should have been wider than expected.
 In the case of this flight, the burnt area was concentrated into a small and compact area.

+The cockpit voice recorder unfortunately could not be used for investigation due to improper power configuration.
+The aircraft was not equipped with flight data recorder as it was not required for such type of plane.

 Analysis of the airplane log pages and flight crew records indicated that about 1,000 pounds of fuel were on board the airplane before the 600 pounds (90 gallons) were added on the day of the accident.
 The NTSB revealed that the crew had planned to add another 180 gallons of fuel.
 According to the NTSB, if the flight crew intended to load 180 gallons (about 1,200 pounds), it was common industry and company practice to ask for 90 gallons on each side (the left tank and right tank).
 However, due to a miscommunication, only 90 gallons (600 pounds) of fuel were added to the plane.
 The crew did order 90 gallons of fuel, but did not specify that it should be added to both tanks.
 Thus, only 90 gallons of fuel were added, a total confirmed by the fuel order receipt, which the crew most likely did not read.

 Captain Basat and First Officer MacVicar then completed the load manifest.
 They stated that the plane was loaded with 2,400 pounds of fuel when it departed from Farmingdale.
 In reality, there were only 1,600 pounds of fuel on board, 800 pounds less than intended.
 Calculations by the NTSB revealed that if the plane were loaded with a total of 2,400 pounds of fuel, then the crew would not have had to refuel in Atlantic City.

 Since the crew believed that there were enough fuel on board, they apparently ignored the low fuel quantity annunciator lights that should have warned them of their lack of fuel.
 However, the NTSB stated that these lights can be easily "overlooked".

 As the plane ran out of fuel, the right engine stopped.
 This failure on the right engine caused the plane to deviate from its planned track.
 Although the pilots were able to restart the engine, it failed again seconds later, along with the left engine.
 Low airspeed then caused loss of control of the plane.

 The final accident report was published on August 29, 2002, and concluded the cause of the crash was pilot error: